 1 The will must be in writing (this includes handwriting, in ink or pencil, typewriting, printing, lithography, photography or other means of representing or reproducing words in visible form).
 The will can be written in any language, although to avoid problems of translation and interpretation, it is desirable that it be written in English (s 7 WA 1958).

-2 A will executed before 20 July 1998 must be signed by the willmaker.
-The signature should be at the end of the will and include the willmaker’s name, initials or mark, or a signature of another person on behalf of and in the presence of the willmaker.
+2 A will executed before 20 July 1998 must be signed by the willmaker at the end of the will and include the willmaker’s name, initials or mark, or a signature of another person on behalf of and in the presence of the willmaker.
 Another person can only sign for the willmaker if the willmaker is competent to make a will and directs the other person to sign on their behalf.
 Note than an attorney under an enduring power of attorney cannot make a will for the represented person using that power.
 Wills signed after 20 July 1998 do not need be signed at the end.
-However, it is prudent to sign a will.
+However, it is prudent to sign a will at that place.

 3 The willmaker and each witness to the will should sign each page of the will so that each page is identified as part of the will.